hhinfo/filling_assistant/README.md

 ### Common Issues

+**"OpenAI integration required" error**:
+- Set OpenAI API key: `export OPENAI_API_KEY="your-openai-api-key"`
+- Install OpenAI package: `pip install openai`
+- Check internet connectivity and API credits
+- AI enhancement is required for all operations

 **"No matching sheets found"**:
-- Try using `--cross-sheet` flag for better pattern matching across all learned sheets
 - Use `--verbose` to see available vs learned sheets and cross-sheet analysis results
 - The file may contain sheets that weren't included in training data
+- Cross-sheet analysis automatically finds best patterns across all learned sheets

 **Low confidence scores**:
-- Enable `--enhanced-headers` for AI-powered business terminology detection
-- Use `--cross-sheet` to find better pattern matches from other learned sheets
 - Column headers may be very different from training data
 - Consider using the `update` command to provide user corrections

-**Enhanced header detection not working**:
-- Verify OpenAI API key is set: `export OPENAI_API_KEY="your-key"`
-- Check internet connectivity and API credits
-- System will fall back to standard headers if AI enhancement fails
+- AI headers and cross-sheet analysis are always enabled for maximum accuracy

 **Files not being paired during training**:
 - Ensure filenames contain "Empty" and "Filled" consistently